suhasks96/quiz-prep/QUIZ_PREP_Futures_Trading.md

 ---

 **REMEMBER**: Futures are standardized, exchange-traded contracts with daily mark-to-market settlement.
 They provide leverage, enable short selling, and facilitate both hedging and speculation.
+Position sizing is crucial for risk management - never risk more than 2-3% of capital per trade.
 Understanding the differences between futures and forwards, cash and derivatives markets, and various contract types is essential for derivatives trading.

-**EXAM FOCUS**: Master the structural differences between futures and forwards, understand margin calculations and P&L scenarios, know the advantages of index over stock futures, and be able to analyze hedging vs speculation strategies.
-Comparative analysis is fundamental to futures market understanding.
+**EXAM FOCUS**: Master the structural differences between futures and forwards, understand margin calculations and P&L scenarios, know position sizing methodologies, understand the advantages of index over stock futures, and be able to analyze hedging vs speculation strategies.
+Position sizing calculations are increasingly tested in professional exams.

 ---
 *Leverage • Hedging • Speculation • Settlement*